Muslim conquest of Persia: First invasion (633)

 After the Ridda wars, a tribal chief of northeastern Arabia, Al-Muthanna ibn Haritha, raided the Sasanian towns in Mesopotamia, actions that generated a considerable amount of booty was collected.
 Al-Muthanna ibn Haritha went to Medina to inform Abu Bakr about his success and was appointed commander of his people, after which he began to raid deeper into Mesopotamia.
 Using the mobility of his light cavalry, he could easily raid any town near the desert and disappear again into the desert, beyond the reach of the Sasanian army.
 Al-Muthanna's acts made Abu Bakr think about the expansion of the Rashidun Caliphate.

 To ensure victory, Abu Bakr used a volunteer army and put his best general, Khalid ibn al-Walid, in command.
 After defeating the self-proclaimed prophet Musaylimah in the Battle of Yamama, Khalid was still at Al-Yamama when Abu Bakr ordered him to invade the Sasanian Empire.
-Making Al-Hirah the objective of Khalid, Abu Bakr sent reinforcements and ordered the tribal chiefs of northeastern Arabia, Al-Muthanna ibn Haritha, Mazhur bin Adi, Harmala and Sulma to operate under Khalid's command.
+Making Al-Hirah the objective of Khalid, Abu Bakr sent reinforcements and ordered the tribal chiefs of northeastern Arabia, Al-Muthanna ibn Haritha, Mazhur ibn Adi, Harmala and Sulma to operate under Khalid's command.
 Around the third week of March 633 (first week of Muharram 12th Hijrah) Khalid set out from Al-Yamama with an army of 10,000.
 The tribal chiefs, with 2,000 warriors each, joined him, swelling his ranks to 18,000.
 After entering Mesopotamia, he dispatched messages to every governor and deputy who ruled the provinces calling on them to either embrace Islam or pay tribute.
 Khalid did not receive any responses and continued with his tactical plans.

 Khalid went on to win decisive victories in four consecutive battles: the Battle of Chains, fought in April; the Battle of River, fought in the third week of April; the Battle of Walaja the following month (where he successfully used a double envelopment manoeuvre), and the Battle of Ullais, fought in mid-May.
 The Persian court, already disturbed by internal problems, was thrown into chaos.
 In the last week of May, the important city of Al-Hirah fell to the Muslims.
 After resting his armies, in June, Khalid laid siege to the city of al-Anbar, which surrendered in July.
 Khalid then moved south, and conquered the city of Ayn al-Tamr in the last week of July.
 At this point, most of what is now Iraq was under Islamic control.